rouderz/Exercise-company-acme/README.md

 > This is structure to folder in the project.

     ├── src
-    │   ├── calculatingEncounters # This folder is responsible for ordering and calculating meetings between employees │   ├── global # In this folder are the types to be used globally │   └── utils  #The regex and the function to extract the parameters by console are stored in this folder.
+    │   ├── calculatingEncounters # This folder is responsible for calculating meetings between employees │   ├── groupEmployees # This folder is responsible for organizing employees into groups │   ├── global # In this folder are the types to be used globally │   └── utils  #The regex and the function to extract the parameters by console are stored in this folder.
     └── test # Unit tests